 How to assume a mortgage

 You can typically work directly with the servicer to take over the loan.
-Remember that you don’t have to go through the underwriting process or requalify for the mortgage in order to assume it.
+Remember that you don’t have to go through the underwriting process or requalify for the mortgage in order to assume it, but you’ll likely need to provide a certified copy of the borrower’s death certificate (and potentially the borrower’s will).
 You might want to employ a lawyer to help you in your communications with the servicer, especially if the servicer is less than helpful with your situation.

 Once you’ve assumed the loan, you can continue making payments on it or opt to refinance.

 If you own a home, it’s important to plan for the future and what will happen when you pass away.
 Having a clear last will and testament that describes what should be done with your mortgage, bank accounts and other assets will help your loved ones navigate what to do with your estate.
-A good life insurance policy can also help save your heirs from financial stress.
+A good life insurance policy can also help save your heirs from financial stress (but be sure to compare the differences between life insurance and mortgage protection insurance — these are separate policies with separate coverages).
 Take the time to create an estate plan, even if you don’t think you need one, and talk to your loved ones about your wishes, including what you’d like to see happen with your home.